SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-json.md

 ## Collect Logs for the Windows JSON App

-This page provides instructions on configuring log collection for the Windows JSON App so that logs are collected from the Microsoft Windows Event Log and ingested into Sumo Logic.
+This section provides instructions on configuring log collection for the Windows JSON App so that logs are collected from the Microsoft Windows Event Log and ingested into Sumo Logic.

 ### Log Types